 What Airports Have Chase Sapphire Lounges?

-Chase currently operates six dedicated Chase Sapphire Lounges across major airports: Boston Logan (BOS), Hong Kong International (HKG), New York–LaGuardia (LGA), Philadelphia International (PHL), Phoenix Sky Harbor (PHX), and San Diego International (SAN).
+Chase currently operates seven dedicated Chase Sapphire Lounges across major airports: Boston Logan (BOS), Hong Kong International (HKG), Las Vegas (LAS) New York–LaGuardia (LGA), Philadelphia International (PHL), Phoenix Sky Harbor (PHX), and San Diego International (SAN).

 In addition to these standalone lounges, Chase has two partner locations in collaboration with Etihad Airways at Washington Dulles (IAD) and New York–Kennedy (JFK).